far-edge/DistributedLedger/Analytics-Engine-Configuration-Ledger-Service/client/README.md

-# Intelligent Reconfiguration
+# The Analytics Engine Configuration Ledger Service Client

-# LedgerClient Library for Hyperledger Fabric 1.0
+## LedgerClient Library for Hyperledger Fabric 1.0

 **LedgerClient** is a **Java 8** library to interface with an [Hyperledger Fabric](https://hyperledger-fabric.readthedocs.io/en/latest/) blockchain using the [Hyperledger Fabric SDK Java](https://github.com/hyperledger/fabric-sdk-java).